michael-simons/datamongotest-autoconfigure-spring-boot-DEPRECATED-/README.md

 Provides a `@DataMongoTest` for the automatic configuration of tests with Spring Boot 1.4+.

+*Note*: I have proposed this as a PR for Spring Boot itself: [Provide a @DataMongoTest similar to @DataJpaTest](https://github.com/spring-projects/spring-boot/pull/7600)

 ## Introduction

 Spring Boot 1.4 brought a new feature called [Auto-configured tests](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-1.4-Release-Notes#auto-configured-tests).